xStarbound/xStarbound/doc/lua/interface.md

 #### `bool` chat.setInput(`String` newChatInput)

+> **Note:** Not available in chat pane scripts on xStarbound.
+Invoke the script's `setCurrentChat` function instead.

 Sets the text in the chat input box to the specified value.
 Returns whether the chat input was set.

 ----

 #### `void` chat.clear(`Maybe<size_t>` numberOfMessages)

+> **Note:** Not available in chat pane scripts on xStarbound; invoke the script's `clearMessages` function instead.

-If `numberOfMessages` is not specified, clears the entire received message history, including whatever is saved to `$storage/messages.json` up to the point this binding is invoked (once it gets saved again).
+If `numberOfMessages` is not specified, clears the entire received message history, including whatever is saved to `$storage/messages.json`, up to the point this binding is invoked (once it gets saved again).

 If `numberOfMessages` *is* specified, clears only the last `n` messages, where `n` is the specified number, or all messages if there are `n` or fewer in the history.